Heart Disease: Major Causes and Natural Support Strategies

 The metabolism of fructose by your liver creates a long list of waste products, toxins, and free radicals.
 These free radicals steal anti-oxidants from our system and damage tissues in a process called glycation.

-Additionally, fructose metabolism creates large amount of uric acid, which inhibits endothelial nitric oxide synthase, inhibiting nitric oxide production and driving up blood pressure (22, 23).
+Additionally, fructose metabolism creates a large amount of uric acid, which inhibits endothelial nitric oxide synthase, inhibiting nitric oxide production and driving up blood pressure (22, 23).
 High uric acid is also the cause of gout.

 uric acid